No plan in sight: Test troubles cloud Trump recovery effort | Federal News Network

 WASHINGTON (AP) — The United States is struggling to test enough people to track and control the spread of the novel coronavirus, a crucial first step to reopening parts of the economy, which President Donald Trump is pushing to do by May 1.

-Trump on Thursday released a plan to ease business restriction that hinges on a downward trajectory of positive tests.
+Trump on Thursday released a plan to ease business restrictions that hinges on a downward trajectory of positive tests.

-But more than a month after he declared, “Anybody who wants a test, can get a test,” the reality has been much different.
-People report being unable to get tested.
-Labs and public officials say critical supply shortages are making it impossible to increase testing to the levels experts say is necessary to keep the virus in check.
+But more than a month after he declared, “Anybody who wants a test, can get a test,” the reality on the ground has been much different.
+People report being unable to get tested and labs.
+Public officials say critical supply shortages are making it impossible to increase testing to the levels that experts say is necessary to keep the virus in check.

-“There are places that have enough test swabs, but not enough workers to administer them.
-There are places that are limiting tests because of the CDC criteria on who should get tested,” said Dr. Megan Ranney an emergency doctor and associate professor at Brown University.
-“There’s just so many inefficiencies and problems with the way that testing currently happens across this country.”
+“There’s just so many inefficiencies and problems with the way that testing currently happens across this country,” said Dr. Meghan Ranney, an emergency doctor and associate professor at Brown University.

-Trump’s plan envisions setting up “sentinel surveillance sites” that would screen people without symptoms in locations that serve older people or minority populations.
-Experts say testing would have to increase as much as threefold to be effective.
+Trump’s plan calls for “sentinel surveillance sites” that would screen for the virus in high-risk populations of people without symptoms.

-But state and local officials as well as lab managers say they cannot expand testing until there are more supplies.

-This week governors, physician groups and laboratory directors called on the Trump administration to address shortages of swabs, protective gear and highly specialized laboratory chemicals needed to analyze the virus’ genetic material.
-Hospitals and state health departments report scouring the globe to secure orders, competing against each other and their peers abroad in a system that Gov. Andrew Cuomo, D-N.Y., described as “mayhem.”
+This week, governors and medical groups called on the Trump administration to address shortages of swabs, protective gear and highly specialized laboratory chemicals needed to analyze test results.
+Hospitals and state health departments report scouring the globe to secure orders, competing against each other and their peers abroad, a system that Gov. Andrew Cuomo, D-N.Y., described as “mayhem.”

-“The federal government cannot wipe their hands of this and say, ‘Oh, the states are responsible for testing,’” Cuomo said Friday as he complained of a shortage of chemicals manufactured in China.
-“I don’t do China relations.
-I don’t do international supply chain.”
+“The federal government cannot wipe their hands of this and say, oh the states are responsible for testing,” Cuomo said Friday.

-Jennifer Rodriguez, a pharmacy technician at a major retail chain in California, said she was sent home by her employer last week after coming down with symptoms.
-Her company would not test her, and she spent hours on the phone trying to find a place that would, she said.
+Jennifer Rodriguez, a pharmacy technician in California, said she was sent home by her employer last week after coming down with symptoms.
+Her company wouldn’t test her and she spent hours on the phone trying to find a place that would, she said.

 For most people, the new coronavirus causes mild or moderate symptoms, such as fever and cough that clear up in two to three weeks.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia, and death.

-Lab officials and health expert told The Associated Press that supply shortages have prompted them to limit who can be tested.
-That can leave out people who have symptoms but aren’t sick enough to be hospitalized, or people who have no symptoms and might unwittingly spread the virus.
-Experts say it will be crucial to test those people if the economy is to reopen.
+Lab officials and health experts around the country told The Associated Press that supply shortages have prompted them to limit who can be tested.
+That can leave out people who have symptoms but aren’t sick enough to be hospitalized.

 “That’s what I spend most of my time on these days,” he said.